Chandan-n-raj/ParKaro/README.md

-# 🚗 Vehicle Parking System 🅿️
+# 🚗 ParkTrack 🅿️

-This is a Java-based Vehicle Parking Management System built using Maven.
+<b>ParkTrack</b> is a Java-based Vehicle Parking Management System built using Maven.
 It was developed by adapting my older console-based parking system code and enhancing it with Maven build management, CI/CD automation, and Docker support.

 ### 📜 Project Overview